zama-ai/concrete-ml/docs/fhe_constraints.md

 However, quantization and, especially, binarization, induce a loss in the accuracy of the model since its representation power is diminished.
 Carefully choosing a quantization approach for model parameters can alleviate accuracy loss, all the while allowing compilation to FHE.

-The quantization of model parameters and model inputs is illustrated in the advanced examples for [Linear Regression](advanced_examples/LinearRegression.ipynb) and for [Logistic Regression](advanced_examples/LogisticRegression.ipynb).
+The quantization of model parameters and model inputs is illustrated in the advanced examples for [Linear and Logistic Regressions](advanced_examples.md).
 Note that different quantization parameters are used for inputs and for model weights.

 ## Limitations for FHE friendly neural networks